 Scroll-behavior - Property CSS

-propertyThe links in the diagram provide access to more details.
+scroll-behavior property.The links in the diagram provide more details about the values.

 This scrolling can be either abrupt or gentle.